A Philosophy for Christian Living

 One must resolve to forget the past and stretch toward the future.
 We should make this observation regarding “forgetting.”
 While one technically may not be able to “forget” his past, he may firmly determine that such events will not cumber his life.
 Let us now reflect upon the divine instruction concerning Christian resolve.

-- Not only are we admonished to forget certain things, we are encouraged to “stretch forward” and “press on” toward life’s goal, the heavenly prize.
+Not only are we admonished to forget certain things, we are encouraged to “stretch forward” and “press on” toward life’s goal, the heavenly prize.
 In the Greek Testament, both of these verbals are in a present tense form, suggesting the constant exertion that each Christian must manifest.
+Neglect or apathy is always a danger.
 There is to be no crown without first a cross (Lk.
 9:23).

 Finally, there is, at the end, the prize.
 The apostle would later write: